 Because of many things, Villa Park is a great place for families with children to consider.
 First of all, many other families with children live here, making Villa Park a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Villa Park has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Villa Park’s overall crime rate is lower than average for the country.

 If knowledge is power, Villa Park is a pretty powerful place.
 55.61% of the adults in Villa Park have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Villa Park in 2010 was $58,289, which is wealthy relative to California and the nation.
 This equates to an annual income of $233,156 for a family of four.

 Villa Park is a very ethnically-diverse city.
 The people who call Villa Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Villa Park residents report their race to be White, followed by Asian.
 Important ancestries of people in Villa Park include English, Irish, Italian, and European.

 The most common language spoken in Villa Park is English.
-Other important languages spoken here include Korean and Vietnamese.
+Other important languages spoken here include Spanish and Vietnamese.